openshift/origin/docs/proposals/organizations.md

 # Organizations

 ## Problems
- 1. We need to be able to allocate quota to a group of projects.
+ 1. Cluster administrators want to allocate a pool of resources to a subset of their company, and delegate the authority to manage how that pool is assigned to an organization administrator.
- 2. We need to be able to limit a particular project's usage of shared quota (think htb rate/ceil for tc qdisc classes).
+ 2. An organization administrator needs to be able to limit a particular project's usage of shared quota (think htb rate/ceil for tc qdisc classes).
- 3. We need to be able to manage groups across related projects, but not across the entire cluster.
- 4. We need to be able to limit how many projects a given User/Organization can have.  (limits provisioning)
+ 3. Cluster administrators want to delegate control over groups of users to an organization administrator - that organization administrator should be able to manage the access of a set of users to individual projects under that organization umbrella.
+ 4. Cluster administrators want to allow self-service of users on the cluster, but the total allocated resources those self service users can get access to is limited (to prevent abuse / unfair use of resources).

 We can do this with an Organization entity that can manage multiple projects.
 An Organization can have multiple org-admins who are allowed to manage quota allocation to owned projects and OrgGroups (groups that scoped to projects owned by an Organization).
 A project is owned by at most one Organization, an Organization can own muliple projects.

 ### Open Questions
  1. Should we have a two layer scoping `/api/v1/organization/<org name>/namespace/<namespace name>` or keep the current namespace structure?
+No, we should not. (yay!)

      Keeping the current namespace structure mitigates changes, but prevents two orgs from having the same namespace and makes storing additional org-scoped resources like quota and groups more difficult.
-     I'm in favor of keeping the current structure, but allowing deeper nesting of subresources and having named subresources.

  2. Should we allow projects to be owned by Users or only allow ownership by Organizations?